laventura/CarND-Traffic-Sign-Classifier-Project/README.md

 On unseen images (a random collection of US and some German roadsigns), the model achieved less accuracy.
 Road signs that were similar to German road signs (e.g. STOP sign, Yield, No U Turn, etc.) were accurately identified (as expected).
 Others were only corectly identified in the Top5 category.
 Still others were incorrectly identified.

+The details of the model are shown in the included Python notebook.

+---

 ### Overview